Pei-devoteam/AWS-CloudWatch/ssm-cw.md

 ### Step 2.
 Install CloudWatch Agent on your first instance.
-Attach the IAM Role (CloudWatchAdminRole) to the instances that you want to monitor.
+a) Attach the IAM Role (CloudWatchAdminRole) to the first instance that you want to monitor.
+b) Download the CloudWatch Agent on Amazon EC2 instance using AWS Systems Manager.

 ### Step 3.
+Download

+### Step 4.
 Go to SSM page in aws.
 Run the commands to install CloudWatch Agent and Start command.

 ### Step 4.
 If it is the first instance you where you download the CloudWatch, you should create a configuration file there and push it back to the ssm parameter store using the following command:
 > $aws ssm put-parameter --name "cloudwatch_config" --type "String" --value file:///opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json